 Once all the required fields for an assignment are filled out, you can click the "Save Assignment" button at the bottom of the page to save the assignment.

 The assignment will now be listed in the table of assignments you have created for your class.
 If the assignment is available to students then you will see a green check in the available column.
 Clicking the green checkmark will change the assignment to unpublished and show a red cross in the available column.

 How it looks for students

-When an assignment is published, students will see the assignment on the right hand side of their home page under the label 'ASSIGNMENTS'.
-If a published assignment has a start date set for a future date, then the assignment will show as greyed out to the students and until the start date is reached.
+When an assignment is published, students will see the assignment on the right-hand side of their home page under the label "Assignments".
+If a published assignment has a start date set for a future date, then the assignment will show as greyed out to the students until the start date is reached.
 Students can start the assignments and see their progress per assignment.

 The order of assignments can be changed by dragging the assignment into the desired order.
 The order the assignments are set in your assignments page will be the order students will see them on their home page.

 To edit an existing assignment, you can click on the assignment's name or on the orange pencil at actions.
 This will take you to a page similar to the Create Assignment page where you can change any of the options for the assignment.